oceord/1brc-python/README.md

 Please refer to [exec_logs](./exec_logs/) for the execution log of these benchmarks.
 It is possible for each solution to be applied to different constraints, such as Python implementations.
 Please refer to [Python Implementations](#python-implementations) for more information on the variants used.
+Solution that did not finish execution are identified with DNF.

 ### Sample Size: 100_000_000

+Timeout: 30 minutes

 | Solution                       | CPython AET | CPython_PerfOpt AET | CPython_PerfOpt NoGC AET |
 | :----------------------------- | ----------: | ------------------: | -----------------------: |